Before we get into Part 2 of How to Build a Boss Brand, I encourage you to read Part I here.

 It will require insight, innovation, and integration.
 It’s simple, and it’s not easy.
 Before you get started, first take stock of where you are.

 Make sure you know how to measure your results

 How are your sales, profitability, and cash flow?
 Don’t beat yourself up if you don’t know right offhand.
 Many businesses don’t, ranging from sole practitioners to multi-million and billion-dollar brands.
 But if you want to grow to the next level, first get to get clear on where you are.

 Having an easy to use business dashboard can help.
-I use LivePlan for this, and it’s easy to sync LivePlan with QuickBooks Online so you don’t have to do double data entry.
+I use LivePlan for this, and it’s easy to sync LivePlan with QuickBooks or Xero so you don’t have to do double data entry.
 By the way, you can do all of your financial tracking with Excel spreadsheets, but it’s much more time-consuming.

 Take a look at your current income streams